 Slack is a standardized value, so it is directly comparable across all variables.
 More slack indicates a larger cushion relative to a recessionary environment.
 As a result, we would like to see as many variables as possible with increasing slack.
 Given the diverse nature of the explanatory variables, it is unusual to see more than 60% of the variables with increasing slack or fewer than 40% of the variables with increasing slack.
 These extreme values are significant and predictive of the near-term direction of economic growth and often the equity market.

 The 3-month moving average of the percentage of variables with increasing slack declined from 61.9% to 54.0% in May.

 New evidence of economic weakness (or strength) often shows up first in this timely metric.
 The rebound in this variable is somewhat encouraging, but the continued decline in the median and mean slack indices is cause for continued concern, especially with the recent weakness in the equity markets in May.

 The ability to track small variations and trend changes over time illustrates the advantage of monitoring the continuous recession slack index.
 The new slack variable will provide additional insight into the near-term direction of the economy and should be used in conjunction with the median recession slack index.

 While it is useful to track the actual recession slack index values and percentage of variables with increasing slack, the diffusion percentages and slack index values are also used to generate the more intuitive probit and logit probability forecasts.

 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate remained constant at 0.1% in May.
-According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.
+The aggregate recession model probability estimate increased from a revised value of 0.1% in April to 0.5% in May.
+According to the model, the probability that the U.S. is currently in a recession is extremely low.